perfect apps enriched with latest

-As a leading Android App Development Company, it is important to learn about the latest Android OS to provide the best possible services to our clients.
+As expert Android developers, it is important for us to learn about the latest developments in Android OS to provide the best possible services to our clients.
 The first preview of Android 11 gave an insight into some of the most prominent features.
 The second developer’s preview on March 18, 2020, had unique features and fixation of bugs as compared to the previous builds.

 Thus without much ado, let us dive deep and get to know some of the important features.